Updated December 2015

 Strengthening the Health Care Workforce

-- 33 KU Medical Center graduates live and/or practice in Atchison County.
+- 34 KU Medical Center alumni live and/or practice in Atchison County.

-- 6 enrollments in KU Medical Center continuing education courses and conferences by Atchison County health care professionals in Fiscal Year 2014.
+- 28 enrollments in KU Medical Center continuing education/professional development courses and conferences by Atchison County health care professionals in FY15.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Are we forgetting anything?